 Proxy materials of the Company prepared in connection with the annual meeting of stockholders must identify each director who attends less than 75% of the total number of Board and applicable Committee meetings (in person or by telephone) held during the preceding fiscal year.

 F. Sessions of Non-Management and Independent Directors

 The Chairman of the Board shall lead regularly scheduled meetings of non-management directors.
 In addition, the Company's Independent Directors shall meet regularly in an executive session for such purposes as they deem appropriate.
-The Lead Director shall preside at such meetings, provided that if a Lead Director has not been elected, the Chair of the Governance and Nominating Committee shall preside at such meetings.
+If a Lead Director has been appointed, than he/she shall preside at such meetings.
+If a Lead Director has not been elected, the Chair of the Governance and Nominating Committee shall preside at such meetings.

 G. Matters for Board Consideration

 In addition to matters requiring specific approval, the Board receives and considers regular reports regarding the long-term strategy, business operations, financial condition and other affairs of the Company and provides advice and counsel to management regarding such topics.
 Periodically, the Board establishes standards for transactions and commitments that require Board approval.
 Examples of this include the annual operating plan for the Company and significant transactions not in the ordinary course of business or any matter requiring approval under our Certificate of Incorporation or Bylaws or applicable laws, rules or regulation.
 The respective Committee Charters also specify certain matters requiring review and approval by the Committees.

 Board members have complete access to Management and all information regarding the business or the affairs of the Company.
 It is assumed that Board members will use judgment to assure this contact is not distracting to the business operation of the Company, and that such contact, if in writing, be copied to the Chief Executive Officer and the Board Chair.